-Washington County State Recreation Area is a 7 mile lightly trafficked loop trail located near Nashville, IL that features a lake and is rated as moderate.
+Washington County State Recreation Area is a 7 mile lightly trafficked loop trail located near Nashville, Illinois that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash